Another ceasefire: Can the US and China end their trade war?

 They say they are but haven’t provided many particulars.
 Trump tweeted Sunday that negotiators had made “substantial progress” on issues including protection of intellectual property, coerced tech transfer, currency manipulation and U.S. access to the Chinese farm and services markets among “many other issues.”
 China’s official Xinhua news agency echoed that assessment.

-Trump has said he would likely have to meet one-on-one with Chinese President Xi — probably late next month at Trump’s Mar-a-Lago resort in Florida — to resolve the thorniest issues.
+Trump has said he would likely have to meet one-on-one with Xi — probably late next month at Trump’s Mar-a-Lago resort in Florida — to resolve the thorniest issues.

 WHAT HAPPENS NEXT?